Proper API Response structure {}

 Instead use an object which contains all the information you want ot share from server to frontend (not related to API).

-And within the top level object, include the data related to the API call inside a result or data key.
+And within the top level object, include the data related to the API call inside a result

 This will result in clean and consistent API response acorss every API endpoint.
 And also you will be able to share extra information which is not related to the specific API call.